JingwenLuo7/ComplexSystem/Project_BlockII/Project_Summary.md

         - **Threshold functions** are built into the model equations
           - for the dependence of R on P, and of Q on R, which reflect the fact that the decision to lose weight by reducing dietary intake is generally of a sudden, all-or-none nature. (**Dashed arrows** indicate the regulations exerted by P on R and by R on Q, respectively.)
           - Thus,
-            - the degree of cognitive restraint R increases abruptly once weight P passes a threshold value
+            - The degree of cognitive restraint R increases abruptly once weight P passes a threshold value
-            - dietary intake Q undergoes a sharp decrease once R exceeds a threshold level.
+            - Dietary intake Q decreases sharply once R exceeds a threshold level.
             - Such thresholds, naturally associated with time delays, prove to be crucial for the occurrence of sustained oscillations.
-        - In an appropriate range of parameter values the PQR model gives rise to sustained oscillations of the limit cycle type corresponding to weight cycling.
+        - In an appropriate range of parameter values, the PQR model gives rise to sustained oscillations of the limit cycle type corresponding to weight cycling.
       - **Thoughts**
-        - why 1-Q/1-R???
+        - Why 1-Q/1-R???
           - Both $Q$ and $R$ are normalized to vary between 0 and 1.
           - eqs (1b) and (1c) indicate that both Q and R vary in a reciprocal manner between two reservoirs, the constant sum of which remains equal to unity.
    2) Evolution Equations